-If you are admitted to the University after August 15, 2011, AND
+If you are admitted to the University after September 22, 2012, AND

-- never have BCG done before, please ring 2859-1176 for arrangement of vaccinations.
-OR - 2. have BCG done before, you can have tetanus toxoid and diphtheria immunization in University Health Service, 2/F., Meng Wah Complex during opening hours.
-Please bring with you the completed Student Health Questionnaire with affixed photograph.
+- 1. never have BCG done before, please ring 2859-1176 for arrangement of vaccinations; OR - have BCG done before, you can have tetanus toxoid and diphtheria immunization in University Health Service, 2/F., Meng Wah Complex during opening hours with evidence of late admission.
+Please bring with you the Tuberculin Skin Test & BCG Vaccination Questionnaire.